 I’ve wanted to post about the cliffs on Balm of Gilead Mountain for quite a while now.
-I go up there regularly, but never seem to get pictures that do the view justice.
+We hike up to the outcrop regularly, but I never seem to get pictures that represent the true beauty of the view.

 My last walk was no different, except this time I’m posting.